Thanks to Colin Beckett for preparing and editing this transcription.

 UD: No, I think that’s great.
 I guess, speaking of watching documentaries, have you noticed the genre of documentary changing over the years and how would you describe that change?

 TA: Well of course we all know that in the past few years, there’s been a dramatic change and documentaries have become much more viable as theatrical features.
 What the successful ones have in common is a strong story and people are understanding that documentary is not incompatible with story, that the distinction between documentary and story is a false distinction.
 Which of course should’ve been evident many years ago, because the first documentaries were also strong stories.
-But I think a lot of the recent popularity of documentaries—I think I suggested this in an article I wrote for Cinema-Scope about Mulhullond Drive and Collateral—is that for the most part, American fiction films, particularly large-budget Hollywood films, have been abdicating their traditional function, which is to tell stories about real human beings that can inform us, both intellectually and, more important, emotionally about human life.
+But I think a lot of the recent popularity of documentaries—I think I suggested this in an article I wrote for Cinema-Scope about Mulhullond Drive and Collateral— online is that for the most part, American fiction films, particularly large-budget Hollywood films, have been abdicating their traditional function, which is to tell stories about real human beings that can inform us, both intellectually and, more important, emotionally about human life.
 Hollywood films have become, particularly the bigger budget films, have become formalist exercises.
 I don’t know, I guess once I was a formalist myself, so in a certain way I can appreciate that, but obviously we want more from movies than that and we want other things from movies than that.
 The movies that Hollywood are producing are not giving us that, so in many cases, documentary films are.
 So it’s only natural that people would turn more and more to documentaries.
 I can’t say my film is a dramatic film in that sense.
 I’ve never been able to do that very well, personally.